How Much Does a Wedding in Denmark Cost?

 • Book Aabenraa or Tønder over Copenhagen if budget matters more than the city experience.
 Same legal weight, half the hotel cost, more flexible scheduling.

-• Use our [free wedding planning app](/en/wedding-app) — couples who track expenses in the app spend on average 18% less than those who don't, mostly because they avoid duplicate hotel and restaurant bookings.
+• Use our free wedding planning app — tracking expenses in one place helps you avoid duplicate hotel and restaurant bookings and keep the budget under control.

 • Book Eurostar or Flixbus instead of flying if you're traveling within Northern Europe.
 Often 50–70% cheaper, often the same total travel time.